Special feature: Easily understand air pollution

 1. Monitor and predict pollution episodes.

-In France, we will therefore identify all these air pollution data and then judge their quality using the ATMO index.
+In France, we will therefore identify all this air pollution data and then judge their quality using the ATMO index.

 4. What is the ATMO index?

 The ATMO index is an index specific to France and was created in 1994.
-Its purpose is to measure air quality on a daily basis.
+Its aim is to measure air quality on a daily basis.

-It identifies five regulated air pollutants: sulfur dioxide (SO2), nitrogen dioxide NO2, ozone 03 and particles with a diameter of less than 10 µm PM10, as well as 2.5 µm PM2.5.
+It lists five regulated air pollutants: sulfur dioxide (SO2), nitrogen dioxide NO2, ozone 03 and particles with a diameter of less than 10 µm PM10, as well as 2.5 µm PM2.5.

 This index qualifies the state of the air according to 6 classes: Good / Average / Degraded / Bad / Very bad / Extremely bad.